Christian by default?

 “We hear you, Lord.
 What a relief to know that because of your grace, we can leave behind the past, as this woman did, and walk in a whole new direction.”

-I think, finding “God”, and believing that he could love her… in spite of her sins… allowed her to love herself again.
-Gave her back her respect…. allowed her to let herself start over.
+I think, finding “God”, and believing that he could love them… in spite of their sins… allows people to love themselves again.
+Forgiveness, gives back respect…. allows us to start over for real… and believe we can to do it… that we are worthy of it.
 Just like the adulteress in that story.
-After all, if GOD could forgive her and love her… of course she should too, right?
+After all, if GOD could forgive her and love her… of course we can forgive her, or ourselves too, right?

 I don’t know why this is all so interesting to me all of a sudden.
-I’ve heard countless stories from folks with very checkered pasts, who become born again.
+I’ve heard countless stories from folks with very checkered pasts, who become born again… starting their lives over… the new and improved versions of themselves.
+They can go from the biggest axe-murderer low-life – to being a preacher – just like that – because they found God, and he forgave them.
 It actually was a pet peeve of mine when I was a teen.
 Heck, my teen leader was one of them (and he was pretty creepy).
 I didn’t think I should listen to him when a month ago he was a big drug addict and loser, just because now he’d “found God”.

-I’ve also often thought that maybe religion helped people cope… period.
+I’ve also realized for years that religion helped people cope… period.
 With whatever.
 And, maybe they needed it, for whatever reasons.
 In my mom’s case, because of her illness and to deal with how she grew up.
 Or to deal with loss… grief.
 I’ve even envied others at times because I couldn’t seem to get any comfort myself from religion with all my skeptical views.
 So, the “needing” religion isn’t a new idea to me either.

 Is it so bad to admit that we are just human?
 Can we not admit when we make a mistake… and say, “yeah, I fucked up.
-Bad!”, and try to learn from it?
-Try to understand how it happened?
+Bad!”, and just try to learn from it?
+I don’t mean shrug it off, and not care.
+I’m all for owning up and accepting responsibility.
+But, can’t we do that and try to understand how it happened?
 Try not to let it happen again? and, try to move on?
 Of course we all make mistakes.
 Do we need to have a God to forgive us and love us, in order to love ourselves??
 Maybe some of us doMaybe all of us do

 Which leads me to my bigger light-bulb feeling.